Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-British citizenship by descent
+British Citizenship by Descent

-British citizenship by descent is when a person born abroad is able to acquire citizenship through the immigration status of one or both parents.
+British citizenship by descent is when a person born abroad is able to acquire UK citizenship through the immigration status of one or both parents.

 Request a call back from our immigration experts

-What is British citizenship by descent?
+What is British Citizenship by Descent?

 According to British nationality law, all UK citizens are either citizens by descent or British citizens otherwise than by descent.
 Citizens otherwise than by descent include those who are British citizens by birth, registration, naturalisation or adoption.